 Once you've narrowed down the style of bathroom sink that you want, there are a head-spinning array of materials to choose from.
 Ultimately, it will come down to the look and feel of your space, as well as how much maintenance you're willing to commit to.
 And of course, there is that pesky thing known as a budget to consider.

-Vitreous china (like the undermount sink in the beautiful gray space above designed by Arent & Pyke), steel, and solid surface bathroom sinks are easy on the pocketbook and require fairly little maintenance, since they are resistant to wear, tear, and stains.
-While concrete, marble, and onyx sinks rate high on the style-o-meter, they can also be costly and require lots of maintenance.
+Vitreous china (like the undermount sink in the beautiful gray space above designed by Arent & Pyke), stainless steel, and solid surface bathroom sinks are easy on the pocketbook and require fairly little maintenance, since they get high marks on durability, and are resistant to wear, tear, and stains.
+While concrete, marble, and onyx sinks rate high on the style-o-meter, they can also be costly and require lots of maintenance (read: low on longterm durability).

 Bathroom Sink Fixtures to Consider

-The type of faucet you choose will be contingent upon the style of sink you choose.
-There are really only two options: either you can opt for wall-mounted or deck-mounted.
+The type of bathroom sink faucet you choose will be contingent upon the style of sink you choose.
+There are really only two options: either you can opt for a wall-mounted facuet or a deck-mounted faucet.

 Where to Shop for Bathroom Sinks